-A. The organization providing the online materials has a formal accessibility policy.
-Fail Additional Information: There were no links provided for additional information regarding the formal accessibility policy.
+A The erganization providing the online Fail A. The organization providing the online raii materials has a formal accessibility policy.
+Additional Information: There were no links provided for additional information regarding the formal accessibility policy.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
-Google chrome was used to access the book online.
-B. The organization providing the online materials has an accessibility statement.
-Fail Additional Information: There were no links provided for additional information regarding the accessibility statement.
+Google chrome was used to access the book online. dogle chrome was used to access the book online.
+B. The organization providing the online Fail materials has an accessibility statement.
+Additional Information: There were no links provided for additional information regarding the accessibility statement.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
-C. An Accessibility Evaluation Report is available from an external organization.
-Fail Additional Information: There were no links provided for additional information regarding accessibility.
+C. An Accessibility Evaluation Report is available Fail from an external organization.
+Additional Information: There were no links provided for additional information regarding accessibility.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.